Ask Chef Dennis

 Home » Recipes » Pork Recipes

-No need for a grill or smoker, my oven-cooked pulled pork is flavorful, fork tender and amazingly delicious and so easy to make it almost cooks itself.
+There is no need for a grill or smoker.
+My oven-cooked pulled pork recipe makes flavorful, fork-tender, and amazingly delicious pulled pork.
+It is so easy to make that it almost cooks itself.

 pulled pork topped with cole slaw on seeded multigrain hamburger roll

 I love pulled pork!
-There are so many ways to use this delicious slow-roasted pork that it will become a regular item on your menu, once you see how easy it is to make.
+There are so many ways to use this delicious slow-roasted pork that once you see how easy it is to make, it will become a regular item on your menu.

 ingredients for dry rub and pork roast